ethereum/eth-wiki/roadmap/istanbul.md

 - Prepare for April 2020 Hard Fork: None
 - Shelve indefinitely: 1706 (if account versioning goes ahead)

 ### **Account versioning cluster**

 Link to previous Core Dev gathering presentation on account versioning: https://git.that.world/talks/20190417-account-versioning.git/plain/presentation.pdf

 #### Key benefits:
 Versioning enables eWASM to coexist with EVM in one block and makes future EVM upgrades safer.
-Static jumps enable strong formal analysis of contracts
+Included in the account versioning group is the EVM upgrade (615) that enables static jumps, which enable strong formal analysis of contracts

 #### Relation to Previous Hardfork postmortem
 For Istanbul, we have some EIPs that propose to decrease operation costs.
 As part of the last hard fork postmortem, one of the main reason the re-entry bug happened is because EIP-1283 was the first to-be-on-mainnet EIP that includes gas cost decrement.
 Later in the discussion, it's generally agreed that if we ever want to do another gas/operation cost decrement, we'd either need extra assessment, or it needs to be combined with account versioning.